 - Click on the

-- Xcode will do the signing request, get and download the certificate and add it to your Keychain!
-We told you we made it easier!
+- Xcode will do the signing request, get and download the certificate and add it to your Keychain.

-Twixl Publisher uses Development certificate and Development provisioning profiles for testing purposes, and a Distribution certificate and Distribution provisioning profile for Ad Hoc and App Store distribution.
+Twixl Publisher uses a Distribution Certificate for Ad Hoc and App Store distribution.

 2. For existing customers only: delete your old certificates

 To avoid running into any issues while building your app, if you created (Twixl) apps before, you may have existing iOS Developer or Distribution certificates (you'll find these in the login keychain, under the section 'My Certificates').
-Starting with Twixl Publisher 12, you need Apple Developer or Distribution certificates.
+With Twixl Publisher 12 and higher, you need Apple Distribution certificates.
 Therefore we strongly advise you to delete your old certificates and start all over.
 To do this, you need to:

 - Delete all older iOS Developer and Distribution certificates in your Keychain Access app (found in /Applications/Utilities)

-- Revoke all your old iOS Developer and Distribution certificates on the Apple Developer Portal
+- Revoke all your old iOS Distribution certificates on the Apple Developer Portal

-Deleting and revoking your old certificates will not have any influence on your existing iOS apps.
+Deleting and revoking your old certificates for App Store apps will not have any influence on your existing iOS apps.
 It will only influence the build process for new apps (and updates of existing apps).

 3. Create an App ID